Julia Ashley: Club career

-Linköpings

 On January 20, 2019, Ashley signed a five-month contract with Linköpings FC in the Damallsvenskan in Sweden.
 She made her professional debut on February 16, starting in a Svenska Cupen game against Växjö.
 She made her league debut against the same opposition on April 17.
 On May 22, 2019, she was released by the team having struggled for playing time with injury and competition within the squad.

-Adelaide United

 In November 2019, Ashley signed a deal with Australian club Adelaide United.
 She made her debut for the team on November 14, starting in the 2019–20 season opener against Western Sydney Wanderers.

-OL Reign

 Ashley was originally selected by Sky Blue FC with the 6th overall pick in the 2019 NWSL College Draft, but she never signed for the club.
 She expressed a hope that Sky Blue would either trade her NWSL rights to another team or release her.
 On January 17, 2020, Sky Blue traded her NWSL rights to Reign FC.
 Ashley subsequently signed a three-year contract with Reign FC on March 4, 2020.

-Racing Louisville

 On November 12, 2020, Ashley was chosen by Racing Louisville FC in the 2020 NWSL Expansion Draft.

-Houston Dash

 She was traded to Houston Dash in December 2021.

+In 2023, Ashley retired from professional soccer due to persistent injuries that included herniated discs and knee problems.